dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 This shows all of your account access tokens and allows you to add new access tokens, or remove existing access tokens.

-You can check see the last used date of an access token from the list of existing access tokens.
+You can see the last used date of an access token from the list of existing access tokens.

 ![Access Tokens Last Used Date](/files/access-tokens-last-used.png)